-One of the primary criteria in qualifying for life insurance is an applicant’s anticipated life expectancy, as someone who has a shorter estimate time can pose much more risk to a life insurance company than someone who is young and in good health.
+One of the primary criteria in qualifying for life insurance is an applicant’s anticipated life expectancy.
+Someone who has a shorter estimated time can pose much more risk to a life insurance company than someone who is young and healthy.

-Just some of the pre-existing medical conditions that may cause an insurance carrier to look more closely at your health situation include:
+Here are some of the most common pre-existing medical conditions that may cause an insurance carrier to look more closely at your health situation include:

-You’ll also participate in a short medical exam, that the carrier uses to collect samples of your blood and urine that are tested to see if you are prone to any future health issues.
+You’ll also participate in a short medical exam that the carrier uses to collect samples of your blood and urine.
+These samples are tested to see if you are prone to any future health issues.

-Once all of your information has been obtained from the insurance company, the underwriters will be better able to understand your health condition, as well as whether or not it may be considered too risky to accept your application for coverage.
+Once all of your information has been obtained from the insurance company, the underwriters will be better able to understand your health condition and decide whether or not to accept your application for coverage.

 How Much Does Life Insurance Cost If You Have a Pre-Existing Condition?

-However, if it is deemed that your pre-existing condition may make you riskier to the life insurance company, you may be offered a policy with a Sub-standard rating.
-This means that, even though you may qualify for coverage, the amount of the premium will be higher than that of someone who is considered to be in average health, and who is your same gender and age.
+However, if it is deemed that your pre-existing condition makes you riskier to the life insurance company, you may be offered a Sub-standard rating.
+This means that, even though you may qualify for coverage, the amount of the premium will be higher than that of someone who is considered to be in average health.

 What To Do If You Don’t Qualify for Traditional Life Insurance